 12. What are some of the advantages of OSU vs. other sites for psychiatry residency?

 At OSU, we are firmly committed to both your personal and professional growth and well-being.
 We recognize that the intensity and demands of learning with any residency can be quite challenging, but also rewarding.
 We strive to instill among our residents a sense of balance between their personal and professional roles by attending to duty hours, granting four weeks of vacation time plus additional educational leave, and responding compassionately to concerns brought forth by residents.
 Many residents compliment the constructive and interactive stance of the residency in a variety of matters.

 The residency program at OSU is fundamentally interested in training residents to have outstanding clinical and professional attributes.
 We strive to teach residents to develop leadership and character in order to capably perform in diverse multidisciplinary settings and meet the challenges of the dynamic health care profession.
 As part of these efforts, our residency has developed and is utilizing an innovative competency-based activity and monitoring program.
 This tool enhances our ability to determine that trainees have mastered identified skills at each level of their postgraduate experience and are ready to continue their lifelong professional journey.

 13. Are there moonlighting opportunities available?

-There are a number of moonlighting opportunities available in the Columbus area.
+Yes, the program has internal moonlighting opportunities available for residents.
+Senior residents also may participate in moonlighting opportunities in the Columbus area.
 The program recognizes that moonlighting can be a lucrative and clinically valuable endeavor to enable residents to develop and practice clinical skills.
 The program has a moonlighting policy which includes consideration of duty hours, licensure, and other circumstances.